Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 1. 0+1 = 1

-2. next 1+1 = 2, put 0 and carry 2 to the next position (like 5+5=10 we put 0 at the unit's position and carry 1 to the next position to add)
+2. Next 1+1 = 2, put 0 and carry 2 to the next position (like 5+5=10, we put 0 at the unit's position and carry 1 to the next position to add)

-3. next 1+1+1 carry = 3(binary 11), put 1 and carries 2 to the next position
+3. next 1+1+1 carry = 3(binary 11), put 1 and carry 2 to the next position

-4. next 1+1 carry = 2(binary 10), put 0 and carries 2 to the next position
+4. next 1+1 carry = 2(binary 10), put 0 and carry 2 to the next position

-5. Next 1+1 carry = 2(binary 10), put 0 and carries 2 to the next position
+5. Next 1+1 carry = 2(binary 10), put 0 and carry 2 to the next position

-6. Next 1+1+1 carry = 3(binary 11), put 1 and carries 2 to the next position
+6. Next 1+1+1 carry = 3(binary 11), put 1 and carry 2 to the next position

-7. Next 1+1+1 carry = 3(binary 11), put 1 and carries 2 to the next position
+7. Next 1+1+1 carry = 3(binary 11), put 1 and carry 2 to the next position

 8. Next 1+1 carry = 2(binary 10), put 0 and put 1 in the next position.